alexdray86/pyTEnrich/docs/index.rst

 **Step 1 : Compute genome occupancy**

 First, pyTEnrich compute genome occupancy for TE families and input bed files.
+Genome occupancy is defined as the total number of base pair (bp) spanned by the TE family, divided by the genome size.
+It is therefore a ratio of genome occupancy.

 .. image:: images/fig2.jpg